kdheepak/taskwarrior-tui/docs/keybindings.md

     v: {toggle mark on selected}         - Toggle mark on selected

-    V: {toggle marks on all tasks}       - Toggle marks on tasks in current filter report
+    V: {toggle marks on all tasks}       - Toggle marks on all tasks in current filter report

     x: task {selected} delete            - Delete